Friday, December 23, 2011

 If you need a simple last minute dessert to complete your Holiday Meal with a sweet ending, this is it!
 This is a quick and easy treat to make and unbelievably decadent.
 I used roasted pistachios, dried cranberries, roasted almond, and candied orange peels as toppings.
 You can simply use any dried fruit and nuts you prefer.
 I love these toppings because they add so much vibrant Holiday colors to the mendiants.
 The different textures and flavor just complement each other really well.

-This time, I used some Scharffen Berger 70% Cocoa bittersweet chocolate as the base.
+You can use any premium chocolate that you like, this time, I used a 70% cocoa bittersweet chocolate as the base.
 If this is not pure indulgence, I don’t know what is.
 Use a sharp serrated knife for chopping to make your life much easier in the process.
 I chopped about one pound of chocolate (minus whatever amount that mysteriously disappeared) and started the tempering process.
+Please click here for a pictorial on how to temper chocolate.

 Beside the dried fruit and nuts, I also sprinkled some Fleur de Sel on top to finish these mendiants off.
 The saltiness really compliments the dark chocolate nicely and rounds out the flavor.
 The Fleur de Sel also adds a subtle crunch while the smooth and silky chocolate melts in my mouth. hm….